- Regularly missing doses of HIV treatment can lead to drug resistance and treatment no longer working.

 Some mutations occur in the parts of HIV which are targeted by anti-HIV medications.
 This can result in strains of HIV developing that are less easily controlled by the drugs.
 These HIV strains are called drug-resistant.

 Drug-resistant HIV strains vary – some may be highly resistant to anti-HIV medications, while others may be less so.
 When an anti-HIV drug is started, HIV that is fully susceptible to that drug disappears rapidly and drug-resistant viruses remain.
 If the HIV replication is not fully suppressed, these resistant viruses can continue to reproduce themselves despite the drug's presence.
+The diagram below shows how this works.

 Resistance is an important reason why HIV treatment can fail.
 Viral load, which should drop when you start a new drug combination, will increase again if drug-resistant HIV is able to emerge.
 However, newer anti-HIV medications provide treatment options for people who have developed resistance to other drugs and resistance does not need to be a reason for someone to become seriously ill because of HIV.